jacob-ebey/github-md/README.md

 # github-md

 A markdown parser API for GitHub.
+SWR for 2 days with revalidation every 5 minutes.

 Source: https://github.com/jacob-ebey/github-md